Nihlus/Crystite/Remora.Neos.Headless/README.md

 The server is built against the API available in the stock headless client, but it *should* work with the normal desktop client as well.
 This is an unsupported configuration, however, and may come with unexpected issues.
-If you do want to use the full desktop client instead, make sure to edit `neosPath` in the configuration to point to the `Neos_Data/Managed` subdirectory of your installation.

 ## Configuration
 The server's main configuration file is located at